 Teachers will clearly identify assignments that are to be completed through group effort, but each group member is expected to contribute equally in the effort.
-Students who attempt to pass someone else's work off as their own (e.g., copying text from a source without proper citation, cheating on a test, etc.) will earn zero credit for that assignment.
+Students who attempt to pass someone else's work off as their own (e.g., copying text from a source without proper citation, cheating on a test, utilizing AI/ChatGPT, etc.) will earn zero credit for that assignment.
+Utilizing Artificial Intelligence without permission from the teacher is also considered plagiarism and will be treated as such.
 The first such offense will result in an Incident Notice.
-The second such offense may result in the student receiving an "F" in the class, regardless of the class in which it occurs, and a meeting of the school Director, parents and the student.
+The second such offense may result in the student receiving a zero grade for the assignment and/or an "F" in the class, regardless of the class in which it occurs, and a meeting of the teacher, school Director, parents and the student.
 Students who provide access to enable plagiarism/cheating may also earn zero credit, depending on the circumstances.